 The Yellow-shouldered Parrot, also known as the Yellow-shouldered Amazon, is green, with yellow head and shoulder patches, white forehead and a red flash on its wings.
-The Yellow-shouldered Parrot has a bluish tinge on its lower cheek and chin and its wings are tipped with dark blue (1).
-The average body length is about 33cm from head to tail tip (2).
+It has a bluish tinge on its lower cheek and chin and dark blue tips to its wings, and averages about 33 cm in length from head to tail tip.

 Yellow-shouldered Parrots mostly eat fruit, seeds and cactus flowers.
-They are highly sociable birds and roost communally in tall trees, with as many as 700 birds together (4).
-They have a curious, inquisitive and playful nature (3).
-Yellow-shouldered Parrots are very noisy; they make dry rattling and trilling calls (1).
+They are highly sociable birds and roost communally in tall trees, with as many as 700 birds together.
+They have a curious, inquisitive and playful nature.
+Yellow-shouldered Parrots are very noisy; they make dry rattling and trilling calls.

-The Yellow-shouldered Parrot has a very small range which means that its threat is highly intensified.
-It is only found along the northern coast of Venezuela and the islands off its north coast, such as Margarita Island.
-Yellow-shouldered Parrots are found in desert shrublands where the vegetation is predominantly low thorn bushes or trees and cacti (4).
+The Yellow-shouldered Parrot has a very small range, only occuring along the northern coast of Venezuela and the islands off its north coast, such as Margarita Island.
+Yellow-shouldered Parrots live in desert shrublands with a vegetation of low thorn bushes or trees and cacti.

-In the breeding season, usually between March and September, parrots form pairs and nest in holes in trees, cacti or cliffs (4), where they lay between 2 and 5 eggs (2).
+In the breeding season, usually between March and September, parrots form pairs and nest in holes in trees, cacti or cliffs, where they lay between 2 and 5 eggs.

 Threats and Conservation

-The Yellow-shouldered Parrot is at threat from both the pet trade and habitat loss.
-Some of this habitat loss is due to overgrazing by goats (3).
+The Yellow-shouldered Parrot is at threat from both the pet trade and habitat loss, and its very small range area increases the impact of these problems.
+Some of this habitat loss is due to overgrazing by goats.
 On Margarita Island (where WLT are working with project partners Provita), a lot of its habitat is being lost as a result of tourist developments.
 There are also issues concerning increased predation due to introduced mammal species and conflicts with farmers as the birds may damage crops.